EugeneGIS/AGDAbook/docs/01-IntrotoR.md

 ## [1] 8
 ```

-### Data Frame

-A **data frame** allows to collect data of different type.
+A **data frame** allows to collect heterogeneous data.
 All elements must have the same length.

 A **list** is a more flexible structure since it can contain variables of different types and lengths.
 Nevertheless, the preferred structure for statistical analyses and computation is the data frame.

 It is a good practice to explore the data frame before performing further computation on the data.
-This can be simply accomplished by using the commands `str()` to explore the structure of the data and *summary()* to display the summary statistics and quickly summarize the data.
+This can be simply accomplished by using the commands `str()` to explore the structure of the data and `summary()` to display the summary statistics and quickly summarize the data.
 For numerical vectors the command `hist()` can be used to plot the basic histogram of the given values.